skeeto/skeeto.github.com/_posts/2023-01-18-u-config-a-new-lean-pkg-config-clone.markdown

     -I/Program\ Files/include

-This will actually work correctly in the `eval` context where `pkg-config` is intended for use (read: *not command substitution*).
+This will actually work correctly in the `eval` context where `pkg-config` is intended for use (read: [*not command substitution*][cs]).
 I've made u-config automatically quote the prefix if it contains spaces, so it will work correctly despite the lack of `.pc` file quotes when the library is under a path containing a space.

 Here's a fun input. pkg-config has its own [billion laughs][b]: